Masses of the conjectured H-dibaryon at different temperatures: DISCUSSIONS

-Our results $m_H - 2\,m_{\Lambda} > 0 $ at the zero temperature show that the H-dibaryon is not stable against the strong interaction.
-In our fitting procedure to get the mass, we exclude a few time slices in the analysis to suppress the excited states~\cite{Aarts:2015mma}.
-At every one temperature, we use the same time interval for the three stats considered, Different time interval will lead to different fitting results, so, our results await confirmation by other work.

 In our simulation, the correlators of proton, $\Lambda$ and H-dibaryon at $N_\tau = 128$ have negative values, and in the fitting process for H-dibaryon, we drop the negative values.
-We guess the emergence of negative values of the correlators is due to relatively small spatial extention $N_s = 24$.
+We guess the emergence of negative values of the correlators is due to deterioration of the signal-to-noise ratio.

 Our simualtions are at $m_\pi = 384(4) \ {\rm MeV}$ which is far from physical pion mass, so simulations with lower pion mass are expected to give us more information about the properties of H-dibaryon.